zipvilization/Zipvilization/world/solumview/index.md

 A large Territory does not prove future political dominance.

-A mature State does not prove a future alliance.
+A Mature State does not prove a future alliance.

 Historical activity does not guarantee future behavior.

+A large Zip population does not determine future civilization.

 SolumView can reveal state and history.